bypass health insurance contribution direct insurance

 • Privately insured: No health insurance contributions on the payout.

-Expert tips for optimising your direct insurance
+Expert tips for optimizing your direct insurance

 Common mistakes and how to avoid them